mjsumpter/obsidian-tag-page/README.md

 ### Commands

 - **Create Tag Page**: Trigger this command to create a new tag page or navigate to an existing one.
+  - Entering `#some-tag` will create a new tag page for `#some-tag` in the default tag page directory.
+  - Entering `#some-tag/*` will create a new tag page for all nested tags under `#some-tag` in the default tag page directory.

 ### Ribbon Icon